ixofoundation/ixo-feegrant-edge/README.md

 # Hono minimal project

-This is a minimal project with [Hono](https://github.com/honojs/hono/) for Cloudflare Workers.
+This is a ixo feegrant daemon for Cloudflare Workers.

 ## Features